 “Did the little mouses accelerate to light speed with the protons in the field?”
 René, Marly’s roommate and lab partner asked.

-"I have no idea.
-They disappeared for twenty minutes after I got the coil turned off."
+“I have no real idea.
+They disappeared for twenty minutes after I got the coil turned off.”
 Kevin answered.
-"They were still alive when they popped back into existence here.
-So whatever happened, it passed the organic living being test."
+Actually, his arcane theory had been confirmed.
+“They were still alive when they popped back into existence here.
+So whatever happened, it passed the organic living being test.”

 Marly zeroed in.
 “Maybe that is a big deal.
 Where did they go or did they get shoved forward in time?”